polymonster/polymonster.github.io/_pages/webgl-demos.md

 featured_image: /images/site/spacefilling.png
 ---

-These demos are from my game engine [pmtech](https://github.com/polymonster/pmtech) they are built using wasm and WebGL with the help of emscripten.
+These demos are from my game engine [pmtech](https://github.com/polymonster/pmtech) they are built using WebAssembly and WebGL with the help of emscripten.
 You can find out more information about the example projects on the pmtech [wiki](https://github.com/polymonster/pmtech/wiki/Examples).

 For web browsers Chrome, Firefox and Microsoft Edge are all supported.
 Safari is not supported and mobile browser support is also missing.